Contracts

 When you start the signing process, SnapSign locks the main Contract terms, conditions, and details.
 After that, participants can still review and update their own personal details before signing, but the main Contract details can no longer be edited.

 Each required participant must sign before the Contract is complete.
 Participants can sign directly in the app, or you can send a Signature Request by email.
+When you send a request, you can optionally add a personal message (up to 500 characters) for the signer.
+The message appears in the invitation email and on the signing welcome screen in the browser.
 After a Signature Request is sent, that participant signs through the email link, and the request email cannot be changed in the participant form.

 After all required signatures are completed, the Contract is marked as Signed and its PDF is generated.
-Signed Contracts are saved in your Contracts list and can be exported or shared as a PDF.
+Signed Contracts are saved in your Contracts list and can be exported or shared as a PDF or as JPG images (one JPG file per PDF page).
 You can also download a Certificate for a signed Contract.

 Contracts can be searched, marked as favorites, cloned, and deleted.
 Search supports keyword, Contract type, and date range.
 If a Contract contains model information, you can save that model to the model library for future use.